 Selecting from his resources, Goya’s merienda presents us with a convivial group of four mojos and a woman sitting around a white picnic cloth on the hillside above the river at a picnic.
 The woman in blue seems dreamy as she sips wine and ignores the young men, majos, who based on their clothing, suggest theatrical stock figures, such as an aristocrat, soldier, hunter, etc. who are seemingly drunk and flirting with a young woman, Maja, carrying a basket of oranges, which may be a prostitute an innocent.
 Nevertheless, two men lift their tumblers to toast her beauty while she coolly regards them, perhaps embarrassed by their effrontery.
 Her hand points towards the backside of a dog chewing.
 Perhaps a joke?

 Featured Image: Merienda a orillas del Manzanares

 See Francesco de Goya.
-Merienda a orillas del Manzanares [aka The Picnic or The Picnic At the Edge of the Manzanares River] (1776), oil on canvas.
+La Merienda a orillas del Manzanares [aka The Picnic or The Picnic at the Edge of the Manzanares River] (1776), oil on canvas.
 Museo del Prado, Madrid; Janis A. Tomlinson.
 Francisco Goya; the Tapestry Cartoons and Early Career at the Court of Madrid.
 Cambridge: Cambridge University Press, 1989.